IuliiaKonovalova/e-commerce/FEATURES.md

 ![Stock Requests Page.
 Stock requests Table](documentation/features/personnel/stock_requests/stock_requests_table.png)

-The table has the following data:
+The Table has the following data:

-- Product name with a link to the product in store;
+- Product name with a link to the product in-store;

 - Values of the product requested;